print

 * * *

-The critics who deny the existence of a historical Jesus contend that the only evidence suggesting He really lived comes from the Bible.
-Further, they contend that the Bible cannot be believed because it was written by men who were less interested in recording factual events than in advancing a religion.
+Those who make this assertion (known as the "Christ-myth-theory") contend that the only evidence suggesting the Messiah really lived comes solely from the Bible.
+They then claim the scriptures cannot be trusted because they were written by men who were more interested in advancing a new religion than in recording factual events.

-What is the truth?
-Did Jesus of Nazareth really live?
-Can the biblical record of His life be trusted?
-Furthermore, is there real, credible, external evidence that not only proves Jesus Christ lived, but that His life had a profound impact on the course of history?
+This now brings us to the question of the day: Did Jesus of Nazareth really live and can the biblical record of His life be trusted?
+Furthermore, is there real, credible, external evidence that not only proves Jesus Christ was a genuinly authentic figure, but that His life had a profound impact on the course of history?

 One of the most outspoken critics of the existence of a historical Jesus is Charles Templeton.
 In his book, Act of God, Mr. Templeton explains his skepticism.